What to say when your toddler says "no" to a potty break

-By reframing what would have previously be seen as obstacles, these objections become signposts that guide us to collaborate more closely with our little ones, strengthening our parent-child bond we share as we navigate the path to potty independence.
+By reframing what could be interpreted as refusal, our toddler's objections become signposts that guide us to collaborate more closely with our little ones, strengthening our parent-child bond we share as we navigate the path to potty independence.

-In this article, we explore 10 common ways our toddlers might object to using the potty and offer respectful responses that not only address their concerns but also embrace them as valuable contributors to their own growth.
+In this article, we explore 10 common ways our toddlers might object to using the potty and offer respectful responses so that they not only feel heard, but know they are important contributors during this time of increased independence.

 With each objection, we uncover a chance to foster understanding, empower our children, and create a nurturing environment where they feel heard, supported, and respected.
 This gentle approach, rooted in positive language and understanding, will help you guide your little one toward potty independence while maintaining a supportive and respectful atmosphere, and highlights natural consequences when appropriate.